 This is a bit risky… But you could maybe wash it in hot water and put it in the dryer to shrink it but you never know how it will turn out.
-I used to work in retail, and with the experience I had, most of the clothes shrunk up rather than in by the sides.posted about 3 years ago
+I used to work in retail, and with the experience I had, most of the clothes shrunk up rather than in by the sides.posted over 3 years ago

 Not sure if you’re comfortable doing any DIYs to the shirt but here’s a good one if it’s a t-shirt.